Master of the World (character): Fictional character biography

-He appears during the "Kang Dynasty" storyline, where Marrina is glimpsed inside a stasis tube in his laboratory.
-His alien technology is used in an attempt to protect the cities of the world, but this does not stop Earth from being conquered.
-The Master seemingly dies again, at the hands of Warbird, when she kills him so that the Avengers can use his weapons to help attack Kang the Conqueror's forces.
-Although Warbird requested that she be tried for the Master's death after Kang has been defeated, a tribunal headed by Captain America concluded that there would be no punishment, as Warbird was acting as a soldier during a time of war as well as an Avenger, and had simply taken the only available course of action at a time when timing was critical and no alternatives were available, as Earth needed the Master's technology to oppose Kang.
+The Master of the World seemingly dies again, at the hands of Warbird, when she kills him so that the Avengers can use his weapons to help attack Kang the Conqueror's forces.
+Although Warbird requests that she be tried for the Master's death, a tribunal headed by Captain America concludes that there would be no punishment, as Warbird was acting out of necessity.

-During the "Fear Itself" storyline, it was revealed that Master of the World was behind the motives of the Unity Party which targeted Alpha Flight.
-When Alpha Flight had escaped from Department H, he used his powers to have Vindicator and Department H assemble Alpha Strike (consisting of Persuasion, Ranark, a Wendigo, and a brainwashed Citadel) to spread the "Unity" program and take down Alpha Flight.
-He even introduces himself to a kidnapped Kyle Jinadu.
-At the end of the Alpha Flight 2011 series, he is killed once again in a final battle with Alpha Flight.
+During the "Fear Itself" storyline, it was revealed that Master of the World was behind the motives of the Unity Party, which had been targeting Alpha Flight.
+When Alpha Flight escapes from Department H, the Master forces Vindicator and Department H to assemble Alpha Strike (consisting of Persuasion, Ranark the Ravager, a Wendigo, and a brainwashed Citadel) to spread the Unity program and take down Alpha Flight.
+At the end of the Alpha Flight 2011 series, he is seemingly killed in a battle with Alpha Flight.